dheerajvs/art-gallery/src/pages/items/tea-light-candle-with-decoupage-bottle-birds-₹-300.md

 ---
 templateKey: item
-title: Tea Light Candle with Decoupage Bottle Birds ₹ 400
+title: Decoupage Bottle Birds ₹ 500
 medium: Decoupage Bottle and Tea Light Candle
 description: >-
   This beautiful decoupage bottle with sun birds adds elegant look to any environment.
-This decoupage bottle serves dual purpose as a Tea Light Candle Holder, as well as a vase to hold water plants or flowers.
+This decoupage bottle serves dual purpose as a Tea Light Candle Holder, as well as a vase to hold aquatic plants or flowers.
 Price: ₹ 400 + Delivery
 width: '2.5'
 height: '8'